Murder of Carlos Palomino

-Carlos Javier Palomino Muñoz, age 16, was murdered in Madrid, Spain on 11 November 2007.
+Carlos Javier Palomino Muñoz (3 May 1991 – 11 November 2007) was a 16-year-old teenager who was murdered in Madrid, Spain.
 While traveling with 100 others to attend a counter-protest to a neo-Nazi rally, he was stabbed to death at Legazpi Station.

 Josué Estébanez de la Hija, the man who stabbed him, was originally from the Basque Country and was a soldier in the Spanish army.
 He received a 26-year prison sentence.

 Background

 On the morning of 11 November 2007, a demonstration against immigration had been called by the far right-wing party Democracia Nacional, in a neighbourhood with a significant immigrant presence, which had been communicated and accepted by the Government Delegation in Madrid.
-According to the judicial summary, Josué Estébanez (Galdacano, 1984), was supposed to be on his way to take part in the demonstration, a fact he denied since, according to his version, he was going to have lunch in Villaverde with some friends.
+According to the judicial summary, Josué Estébanez (Galdacano, 1984), was supposed to be on his way to take part in the demonstration, a fact he denied.
+According to his version, he was going to have lunch in Villaverde with some friends.

-Thanks to the metro's video surveillance cameras, it can be seen how, at Legazpi station on line 3, several antifascists around a hundred enter the carriage on their way to take part in the counter-demonstration.
+Thanks to the metro's video surveillance cameras, it can be seen how, at Legazpi station on line 3, around one hundred antifascists board a train on their way to take part in the counter-demonstration.
 In that carriage is Josué Estébanez, who takes out a knife from his pocket and hides it behind his back.
-Estébanez is wearing a Three Stroke branded sweatshirt, identified as Far Right skinhead symbolism.
-One of the antifascist men getting into the carriage notices that Josué Estébanez is carrying the knife, but Carlos Palomino, on entering the carriage, does not notice this and reprimands Estébanez about the sweatshirt.
-At that moment, Estébanez stabbed Palomino in his chest, affecting his heart, which would later cause his death.
+Estébanez is wearing a Three Stroke branded sweatshirt, identified as a far-right skinhead symbol.
+One of the antifascist men getting into the carriage notices that Josué Estébanez is carrying the knife, but Carlos Palomino does not, and reprimands Estébanez about his sweatshirt.
+At that moment, Estébanez fatally stabs Palomino in the heart.